 This scenario is reversed for those who buy through a local dealer: a dealer’s expertise can come in handy as they help consumers select the tub that best suits their needs, and a dealer is likely to employ, or be in contact with, professionals who have experience installing walk-in tubs.
 But dealers are much more likely to offer their models at the suggested retail price, meaning that you’ll have to pay considerably more for the expertise they have to offer.

 When it comes to their warranties, Meditub falls in about the middle of the pack: they back their door seal—a vital part for a walk-in tub—with a lifetime warranty, in line with most of their competition in the market (though better than some other companies offering lower-end walk-in tubs).
+This lifetime door seal warranty ensures that the door seal will remain water-tight and functional for the lifetime of the tub.
+It’s important to note that the lifetime door seal warranty specifies that Meditub will send a replacement, however it is the customer’s responsibility to install it or hire the appropriate professionals to do so.
 The rest of the tub, however, Meditub only warranties for 10 years—not a bad commitment to their product, but not the best we’ve seen, either.

 |Door Seal Warranty||All Models||Lifetime|